 However, Gallup also asked regular church attenders what the most important aspect of a church is.
 What it found is that while many leave the church seeking spiritual relevance, it’s also the primary reason why people are staying, and they’re looking for it in the sermons.
 Respondents said their biggest felt need is to hear sermons that teach them about Scripture (83 percent) and help them connect religion to their own life (80 percent).
 If people left the church because they stopped sensing its relevance to their daily life, those who are attending are desperately in search of it.

+Want to keep people coming back to church?
 The encouraging part of this for pastors is this: Despite how it might feel some Sundays, people are listening.
 Our sermons matter to people and every week they are showing up hoping to hear the good news of the Bible explained in a way they can bring into their work, families and internal worlds.

 This also means that the “expositional vs. topical” preaching debate is missing the point.
 In some way, on some level, people need both.
 Whether it’s couched topically or expositionally, in every sermon attendees are hoping to understand the Bible in a way they can immediately put into action the following day.

 Because at the end of the day in an increasingly “spiritual but not religious” world, what people need to hear is that God’s kingdom is coming right here, right now, and transforming everything.
 People need to know, through the sermons and the community of our church, that the spirituality they’re searching for finds its fulfillment in Jesus.
+And that’s what can keep people coming back to church.